jesperkha/rum/src/core/README.md

 # core module

 Contains implementation of editor and periferals.
-Declares wimapi methods defined in `wimapi.h`.
+Defines wimapi methods declared in `wimapi.h`.